Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Results

 \subsection{Naturalistic speed-estimation task}

-Next, we examine how SQFA features compare to optimal features for quadratic discrimination.
-To answer this question, we tested SQFA with a dataset used to investigate the neural computations underlying speed-estimation \citep{burge_optimal_2015,chin_predicting_2020,herrera-esposito_optimal_2024}.
+Next, we examine how SQFA features perform on a naturalistic speed-estimation dataset used to investigate neural computations \citep{burge_optimal_2015,chin_predicting_2020,herrera-esposito_optimal_2024}.
 This video-based dataset is interesting for several reasons.
-First, finding features (receptive fields) that are useful for solving visual tasks is essential for systems neuroscience and perception science \citep{burge_image-computable_2020}, and is a potential application for SQFA.
-Second, the within-class means approximately equal zero, meaning that the exact Fisher-Rao distance computed by smSQFA is accurate.
-Third, SQFA results can be directly compared to results obtained with a method called AMA-Gauss, which directly maximizes the performance of a Bayesian quadratic decoder \citep{jaini_linking_2017}, providing a principled benchmark for comparison (see Appendix~\ref{apd:motion}).
+First, finding features that are useful for solving visual tasks is essential for sensory-perceptual neuroscience \citep{burge_image-computable_2020}, and a potential application for SQFA.
+Second, the class-conditional distributions are well approximated by zero-mean Gaussians, which means that the assumptions of smSQFA are approximately satisfied.
+Thus, the results with smSQFA for this dataset are a good approximation to the filters obtained by maximizing the true Fisher-Rao distance, as opposed to the Calvo-Oller bound used by SQFA.
+Third, a method called AMA-Gauss which directly maximizes the performance of a Bayesian Gaussian decoder is reported to perform well for this dataset \citep{jaini_linking_2017}, providing a principled benchmark for comparison (see Appendix~\ref{apd:speed}).

 Each video consists of 30 horizontal pixels and 15 frames.
-The vertical dimension was averaged out.
-Hence, the videos can be represented as 2D space-time plots (Figure~\ref{fig:motion}, top).
+The vertical dimension was averaged out, hence the videos can be represented as 2D space-time plots (Figure~\ref{fig:speed}A).
 Each video shows a naturally textured surface moving with one of 41 different speeds (i.e.\ classes).
-SQFA filters were learned in sequential pairs to aid interpretability (see Section~\ref{sec:learning}).
-We learned 8 filters (4 pairs) with each method, following the original work \citep{burge_optimal_2015}.
+We learned up to 8 filters with each method, following the original work \citep{burge_optimal_2015}.

-All different versions of SQFA, as well as AMA-Gauss learn filters that are similar to typical motion-sensitive receptive fields in visual cortex, selecting for a range of spatio-temporal frequencies \citep{movshon_spatial_1978, rust_spatiotemporal_2005, priebe_tuning_2006}.
-The filters learned by the other methods, in contrast, either lack clear motion sensitivity, or do not cover a range of spatio-temporal frequencies (Figure~\ref{fig:motion}).
-As expected, AMA-Gauss performed best, since it directly optimizes the quadratic decodability of speed.
-Notably, SQFA-H performance was very close, followed closely by SQFA and smSQFA.
-A performance gap was expected for two reasons.
-First, the dissimilarity measures are not perfect measures of discriminability.
-Second, maximizing pairwise discriminabilities, as in Equation~\ref{eq:loss1}, is not guaranteed to maximize multiclass discriminability \citep{loog_multiclass_2001,thangavelu_multiclass_2008}.
-AMA-Gauss, on the other hand, directly optimizes multiclass quadratic decodability.
-The fact that SQFA and SQFA-H perform so close to AMA-Gauss is a noteworthy result, highlighting the utility of Fisher-Rao and Hellinger distances as objectives for learning features.